 Whether you're already in the field or looking to make a career change, we now offer a flexible Master's in Counseling program that can help you become a licensed professional counselor.

 The online Master's in Counseling program serves both recent baccalaureate graduates and licensed professionals who want to broaden their expertise as mental health counselors in community settings.

 If you are transferring from another graduate school, please also review our transfer credit policies.

-University of the Cumberlands reviews and accepts applications year-round.
-We operate on bi-semesters: two in fall, two in spring, and one in summer.
+University of the Cumberlands reviews and accepts applications for the Master’s degree in Counseling program year-round.
+We operate on bi-semesters: two in fall, two in spring and one in summer.
 Qualified applicants can begin classes at the beginning of any bi-semester.

 |PSYOL 530||Introduction to Mental Health Counseling||3 credit hours|

 |PSYOL 531||Ethical and Legal Issues in Counseling||3 credit hours|

 |PSYOL 533||Personality Theories in Clinical Practice||3 credit hours|

 |PSYOL 534||Lifestyle and Career Counseling||3 credit hours|

 |PSYOL 535||Psychological Testing in Clinical Practice||3 credit hours|